 Sergeant Major of the Marine Corps

-The post of Sergeant Major of the Marine Corps was established in 1957, as the senior enlisted advisor to the Commandant of the Marine Corps.
-Originally created as the Sergeant Major in the late 1800's, today's rank of SgtMajMC holds a significant position of authority and respect.
-The Sergeant Major of the Marine Corps acts as the Commandant's eyes and ears when it comes to enlisted affairs and other leadership matters.
+The post of sergeant major of the Marine Corps was established in 1957 as the senior enlisted adviser to the commandant of the Marine Corps.
+Originally created as the sergeant major in the late 1800s, today's rank of SgtMajMC holds a significant position of authority and respect.
+The sergeant major of the Marine Corps acts as the commandant's eyes and ears when it comes to enlisted affairs and other leadership matters.

 Want to Know More About the Marine Corps?

 Be sure to get the latest news about the Marine Corps, as well as critical info about how to join the Marine Corps and all the benefits of service — become a Military.com member for free and receive customized updates delivered straight to your inbox